Frequently Asked Questions

 The application will open April 2019 and close September 1, 2019.
 Only applications in CASPA with a verified status by September 1, 2019 will be considered.
 A verified status is given when an application is e-submitted and all transcripts, payments, at least three letters of reference have been received and verified by CASPA and attached to the application.
 Documents should be sent several weeks prior to this date to ensure items arrive on time.
 GRE scores must be received by CASPA and attached to your application by September 1, 2019 to be considered for admission.

 - Where do I send my application materials?

 All application materials (transcripts, letters of recommendation, supporting documents) will be sent through the CASPA application system.
 Nothing should be sent separately to the PA program.
 It is the applicant’s responsibility to ensure all application materials are received by CASPA by the appropriate deadline.
 The supplemental application will be able to pull most of your application data from CASPA.
-Applicants will be asked to upload unofficial transcripts with their supplemental application.
-Do not send transcripts to the directly to the program.
+Do not send application materials directly to the program.

 - What is UNC’s policy on transfer students from other PA programs?
 Do you offer advanced standing?